 A. For NTHU staff, according to the new announcement by the Health Authority, those travelling for non-business purposes and returning Taiwan from overseas will be asked to conduct self-management of health starting from March 13th, 2020.
 The absence due to self-management of health should follow the regular leave regulation.

-B. According to the illness epidemic warning issued by the Central Epidemic Command Center (CECC) on March 13th, NTHU reminds all staff members who boarded a flight after that time will be required to undergo a period of self-health management, home isolation, or home quarantine depending on the returning areas.
+B. According to the illness epidemic warning issued by the Central Epidemic Command Center (CECC) on March 13th, all staff members who boarded a flight after that time will be required to undergo a period of self-health management, home isolation, or home quarantine depending on the areas they returned from.
 Those who do not travel abroad for business should take sick leave during the period and the leave will be included in annual sick leave and performance evaluation.
 Those planning to travel abroad for business should consider appropriate alternative measures.
-The CECC has advised that all nonessential travel to the countries and areas listed above be avoided.
+The CECC has advised that all unnecessary travel abroad shall be avoided.

 C. If absence is required during the epidemic prevention period, please refer to the attendance regulation at: http://person.site.nthu.edu.tw/p/406-1066-173650,r875.php?Lang=zh-tw

 Q8.
-If a student is unable to return to NTHU in time due to 2019 Novel Coronavirus (2019-nCoV), does NTHU offer flexible study programs or online courses?
+If a student is unable to return to NTHU in time due to 2019 Novel Coronavirus (COVID-19), does NTHU offer flexible study programs or online courses?

-A8: If a student is unable to return to NTHU in time due to 2019 Novel Coronavirus (2019-nCoV) need to conduct self-management or home-quarantine for 14 days, NTHU offers the flexible study programs and online courses, and we ask the lecturing professors to provide make-up classes online.
-For more information, please check the website at http://academic.site.nthu.edu.tw/var/file/7/1007/img/681818635.pdf (in Chinese)
+A8: If a student is unable to return to NTHU in time due to 2019 Novel Coronavirus (COVID-19) (i.e. required to conduct self-management or home-quarantine for 14 days), NTHU offers flexible study programs and online courses, and we ask the lecturing professors to provide make-up classes online.
+For more information, please check the website http://academic.site.nthu.edu.tw/var/file/7/1007/img/681818635.pdf (in Chinese)

 Q9.
-For students who have been in the exchange program this semester and return to NTHU in advance due to COVID-19, how to deal with the curriculum problems?
+For students who have been in the exchange program this semester and return to NTHU earlier than scheduled due to COVID-19, how to deal with the curriculum problems?

-1. Course Selection: please go to the webpage of the Division of Curriculum and download the Course Application Form for the exchange students returning to NTHU in advance.
-By 3/31, write an email to get the approval of the instructor; then, submit the form and the email to the department office offering courses.
+1. Course Selection: please go to the webpage of the Division of Curriculum and download the Course Application Form for the exchange students returning to NTHU earlier than scheduled.
+By 3/31, please write an email to get the approval of the instructor; then, submit the form and the email to the department office offering courses.
 The office will assist the signing procedure and transfer to the Division of Curriculum.

-2. Minimum credits: please go to the webpage of the Division of Curriculum and download the Minimum Credits Application Form for the exchange students returning to NTHU in advance.
-By 3/31, Write an email to the mentor for approval; then, submit the form and the approval email to the department office.
+2. Minimum credits: please go to the webpage of the Division of Curriculum and download the Minimum Credits Application Form for the exchange students returning to NTHU earlier than scheduled.
+By 3/31, please write an email to the mentor for approval; then, submit the form and the approval email to the department office.
 The office will assist the signing procedure and transfer to the Division of Curriculum.

 For more details, please check the following link: